 - Talk about general things you can do to secure your network from common risks we see while conducting pen tests.

-Warning: this will be a lot of fun.
+Be prepared: this will be a lot of fun.
 Also, be aware that this series will get pretty heavy into technical-focused discussion and tools.
 However, even if you don’t wear a pocket protector or have a neck beard, hang in there.
 I will do my best to explain everything in as conversational language as possible (because that’s how I prefer to learn things too!).

 It’s 10 p.m.
 Do you know what’s plugged into your network?